Bachelor of Science in Respiratory Therapy

-If you are a high school student, what can you do to prepare for the program?
+If you are a high school or college student, what can you do to prepare for the program?

-- Take classes which emphasize science and math, since that is the background needed for Respiratory Therapy
+- Take classes which emphasize science (Biology, Chemistry, Physics, Anatomy) and math (Algebra), since that is the background needed for Respiratory Therapy

 - Get the highest grade point average you possibly can

 - Visit a Respiratory Care department and talk with a Respiratory Therapist to make certain you know what you are getting into

 - Interest in the profession is very high and growing.

 - Admission to the program is limited to 20 students as full admits who start in spring semester of their sophomore years.